Alex Kealy is set to tour his latest show across the UK this Spring. In honour of this, Alex fills MoodyComedy in on the rationale behind Rationale.

-What is the premise of your Edinburgh show this year?
+What initial thoughts sparked the origin of your show Rationale?

 Lofty answer: I’ve always been interested in the non-rational motivators that compel us to think and do certain things.
 I thought a show focusing on that would be a nice antidote to political shows written explicitly on a Brexit axis.
 The best book I read in preparation was William Davies’ fantastic Nervous States.

 Cynical answer: Topical shows are an absolute ball-ache because a) they can divide audiences and b) you spend six months writing them, lose thousands of pounds going to the Fringe and then they’re immediately redundant come September and impossible to tour (‘What’s the deal with Theresa May, amirite?’ etc.).

 So I was keen to write something that would be like a fine/moderate communion wine (ages well, everyone’s happy) and not a banana (ages in 72 hours, reminds people of contentious reasons to leave the European Union).